Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 #### Prerequisites

-At least two attribute sets are created, see [Create an attribute set](./02_ManageAttributeSets.md#Create-an-attribute-set).
+At least two attribute sets have been created, see [Create an attribute set](./02_ManageAttributeSets.md#Create-an-attribute-set).

 #### Procedure
 *DataHub > Settings > Tab ETL*